Updated: Aug 26

 Even though we live in the age of internet and e-mail, much paperwork still finds its way into our lives and homes.
 There are some rare people out there who manage to live an almost paperless life – they get most of their accounts and reports by e-mail, and whatever arrives by slow post gets scanned and stored on the computer, and the original is thrown away.
 But even with this method, a logical filing system is required.

-Below is a table which contains the basic files (real or virtual) required in every home.
+Below is a table which contains the basic files (real or virtual - I strongly recommend setting up a computerized folder system, one that is also backup in the cloud) required in every home.
 But first - a few tips from me:

 · File once a week – don't let the paperwork accumulate.

-· Scan important documents and keep copies in 2 different places.
+· Scan important documents and keep copies in 2 different digital places

 · Add a "contents" page as the first page of every file.